Child Foster Care Licensing

 Do I have to own my own home to do foster care?

-No. You may own or rent a trailer home, apartment, condominium or single family home.
-Foster care homes will require a State Fire Marshal inspection.
-If you rent, you will also need the landlord’s consent to be licensed for foster care.
+No. You may own or rent a home, apartment, condominium or trailer home.
+In addition, some premises may require a State Fire Marshal inspection.
+If you rent, the landlord's consent will be needed for the Fire Marshal inspection.

 What kind of training or experience do I have to have?

 Children from infancy through age 17 are placed in family foster care.
-You are encouraged to request age, gender, and duration of stay preferences.
-We also want to know whom you would wish to provide care for (i.e.: developmentally disabled, mentally ill, physically handicapped or teens).
+You are encouraged to request age, gender, LGTBQ, ethnicity, and duration of stay preferences.
+It would also be important for us to know if you are interested in providing care for children that are developmentally delayed or medically fragile.

 How long is care needed?

 The “average” stay in family foster care can range from three - nine months.
-Some placements can extend much longer and some shorter.
+Some placements can be much shorter or extended longer.
 Each child’s situation is different and determining the length of stay is difficult.

 Will the family know where the child is placed?